dechamps/FlexASIO/BACKENDS.md

 **Note:** In addition to APOs, hardware devices can also implement additional audio processing at a low level in the audio driver, or baked into the hardware itself ([DSP][]).
 Choice of backend cannot affect such processing.

-**Note:** FlexASIO cannot (yet) provide true "bit-perfect" playback no matter which backend you choose, because it currently only exposes the 32-bit float sample format to the ASIO host application.
-Depending on the backend, the conversion to native device sample type (e.g. 16-bit signed integer) will be done either in PortAudio or inside the Windows audio pipeline.

 ## MME backend